California’s Investing in You

 All California residents who apply for financial aid are expected to apply for a Cal Grant.

-Most of your questions can be answered by reviewing the California Student Aid Commission’s Cal Grant Frequently Asked Questions.
+Reviewing the California Student Aid Commission’s Cal Grant Frequently Asked Questions can answer most of your questions.
 Explore additional information with these resources:

 - More About Eligibility

 1. What is the minimum financial need required to be eligible for a New or Renewal Cal Grant, and how is it calculated?